webmiddle/webmiddle/README.md

 npm install --global lerna
 ```

-Finally, install the packages dependencies and link the packages together by running:
+Finally, install all the packages dependencies and link the packages together by running:

 ```bash
 lerna bootstrap